 Elk Grove Village annually adopts a budget to guide the financial operations of the Village.
 The Village operates on a May 1 – April 30 Fiscal Year.

-Elk Grove Village is experiencing continued financial progress and stability through an increase of business development activity.
-The 2018 industrial vacancy rate stands at a low 2.7%.
-As a result, the General Fund has experienced positive balances for the past several years.
-This is predominately resulting from rising Sales Tax as well as building permit fees.
-While we appreciate less-trying economic times, the Mayor, Village Board, and Department Heads continually explore innovative methods of delivering services in a cost effective manner.
+In 2019, Elk Grove Village continued to experience financial progress and stability through strong business development activity.
+The industrial vacancy rate closed out the year at 4.36%, marking four years that the Village has sustained a vacancy rate below 5%, which is considered essentially full, taking into account natural vacancies for businesses that are moving in and out of properties.
+As a result, the General Fund has experienced overall positive balances for the past several years.
+This is predominately resulting from rising sales taxes as well as above average receipts of building permit fees.